-- (b) The Customer may require the Supplier to extend the Term for an additional 2 year period commencing on the date immediately after the Expiry Date of the Term.
-(Option Term).
-To exercise the option, the Customer must give the Supplier notice in writing at least 12 weeks before the Expiry Date, or as otherwise agreed mutually in writing.
-This is to enable the Supplier to order in time to supply to forecast, if the Supplier wishes to extend the Term. - (c) Any extended or additional period of supply granted would be undertaken using the latest version of the NZGW Wholesale Supply Agreement that was available.
+If the Customer wishes to extend the Term, the Customer must give the Supplier notice in writing at least 12 weeks before the Expiry Date, or as otherwise agreed mutually in writing.
+If the Supplier provides such notice of extension, then the Supplier and Customer may agree to extend the Term, on terms to be mutually agreed, provided however that any extended or additional period of supply granted would be undertaken using the latest version of the NZGW Wholesale Supply Agreement that was available.